United States Marine Forces Special Operations Command: History and lineage

-Its creation was announced on 23 November 2005 by U.S. Defense Secretary Donald Rumsfeld, following a meeting between him, the SOCOM commander General Bryan D. Brown, and the Marine Corps Commandant General Michael Hagee on 28 October 2005.
+MARSOC's creation was announced on 1 November 2005 by U.S. secretary of defense Donald Rumsfeld, following a meeting between Rumsfeld, SOCOM commander General Bryan D. Brown and the Marine Corps Commandant General Michael Hagee on 28 October 2005.
 MARSOC was officially activated on 24 February 2006 with ceremonies at Camp Lejeune, North Carolina.

 The potential participation of the Marine Corps in SOCOM has been controversial since SOCOM was formed in 1986.
 At the time, Marine Corps leaders felt that their Force Reconnaissance (FORECON) units were best kept in the Marine Corps' Marine Air-Ground Task Force command structure and that the detachment of an elite Marine special operations unit would be to the detriment of the Marine Corps as a whole.
 A re-evaluation following the September 11 attacks and the Global War on Terrorism, along with new policy established by Secretary Rumsfeld and Commandant General James L. Jones at The Pentagon, caused the Marine Corps to work towards integration with SOCOM.
 The establishment of MARSOC represented the most significant step towards that goal and followed the establishment of Detachment One (Det One), a small Marine Corps detachment formed as a pilot program to test Marine Corps integration into SOCOM.
-It was made up of mostly Marines from 1st and 2nd Force Reconnaissance Batalions along with other hand-picked support men and served with Navy SEALs under Naval Special Warfare Group One.
+It was made up of mostly Marines from 1st and 2nd Force Reconnaissance Battalions along with other hand-picked support men and served with Navy SEALs under Naval Special Warfare Group One.
 Det One conducted a multitude of special operations in Iraq alongside their special operations brothers of the sister services.
 SOCOM conducted a study of the unit's deployment, which clearly indicated success and strong performance.
 Det One was disbanded in 2006 soon after the creation of MARSOC.
 The first of many Marine Special Operations Companies stood up in June 2006.

 MARSOC's initial deployment to Afghanistan in 2007 was mired in controversy when its Fox Company was sent back to the United States and its commander relieved from duty after a shooting incident.
 The incident that resulted in as many as 19 civilians killed involved a complex ambush by insurgents that included a suicide car bomb and small arms fire.
 Allegations later arose that the MARSOC operators killed the civilians while suppressing enemy fire, but these allegations proved false.
 MARSOC Marines also took part in Operation Enduring Freedom – Philippines.